BurntSushi/blog/content/post/ripgrep.md

 each DFA state probably has a lot more NFA states in it for the Unicode pattern as opposed to the ASCII pattern.
-It's not clear whether we can do any better here (other than trying to minimize the Unicode `\w`, which would be totally feasible), since we don't actually know the composition of the search text.
+It's not clear whether we can do any better here (other than trying to minimize the Unicode `\w`, which would be totally feasible), since we don't actually know the composition of the search text ahead of time.

 One idea for improvement is to have multiple types of DFAs.
 For example, you might imagine trying to match with an ASCII only DFA.
 If the DFA sees a